Doc Hendley

 Dickson Beattie "Doc" Hendley (born March 19, 1979) is the founder of Wine to Water, an American charitable organization devoted to providing clean water and sanitation to people around the world.

-Biography

-Hendley was born to Jeff and Libbi Hendley.
-He is the second of four children, with one older sister and two younger brothers.
-Doc currently resides in Boone, North Carolina with his wife Amber and 2 sons.
-Amber is well known in the Boone area for the Clogging studio she owns and operates in downtown Boone.
-Doc and Amber are expecting their first daughter in October 2014.

-After graduating from Gans High School in [Gans, Oklahoma] in 1997, he later received a bachelor's degree in Communications from North Carolina State University in 2004.

 Wine to Water

 Hendley is the founder and current president of Wine to Water, a 501 (c)(3) non-profit aid organization focused on providing clean water to needy people around the world.
 Wine to Water has worked in Sudan, India, Cambodia, Uganda, Ethiopia, Peru, South Africa, and Kenya.
 The organization responded to the 2010 Haiti earthquake by bringing a water purification system to be implemented within disaster areas.

 Hendley first envisioned the concept of Wine to Water in 2003 while bartending and playing music in nightclubs around Raleigh, North Carolina.
 In January 2004, the first fundraiser was held at a local bar in Raleigh.
 With the money raised during the event, Hendley traveled to Darfur, Sudan, and began installing water systems for victims of government-supported genocide.
 He then lived in Sudan for about a year.
 Upon his return to the United States, he began to focus his energy on developing Wine to Water programs in other countries and received local and national media attention as a result.